 - Subd.
 2. Health consultation.
-The center must have a health consultant who must review the center's health policies and practices specified in items (a) to (c) in person and certify that they are adequate to protect the health of children in care. - (a) The review, including an onsite visit, must be done before initial licensure, submitted with the application for initial licensure and repeated each calendar year after the date of initial licensure. - (b) For programs serving infants, an in-person review must be done initially and monthly thereafter.
-Every other month, a license holder may substitute a virtual visit for one of the monthly in-person health consultant visits.

-Additionally, the license holder must request a review by the health consultant of the center's health policies and practices if there is a proposed change in the center's health policies or practices or an outbreak of contagious reportable illness as specified in Minnesota Rule parts 4605.7040, 4605.7050, and 4605.7080.
+The center must have a health consultant who mustas defined in section 245K.01, subdivision 19 review the center's health policies and practices specified in items (a) to (c) in person and certify that they are adequate to protect the health of children in care. - (a) The health consultant's review, including an onsite visit, must be done before initial licensure, submitted with the application for initial licensure and and must be repeated each calendar year after the date of initial licensure. - (b) For programs serving infants, an in-person review must be done initiallybefore initial licensure and monthly thereafter.
+Every other month, a license holder may substitute a virtual visit for one of the monthly in person health consultant visits.
+Additionally, may conduct the health review visit virtually. - (c) The license holder must request a review by the health consultant of the center's health policies and practices if there is a proposed change in the center's health policies or practices or an outbreak of contagious reportable illness as specified in Minnesota RuleRules parts 4605.7040, 4605.7050, and 4605.7080. - (ed) The consultant must review and certifyapprove: - (1) the first aid and safety policies and procedures required by section 245K.23, subdivision 2; - (2) the diapering procedures and practices specified in subdivision 97 of this section; - (3) the cleaning, sanitizing, and disinfecting procedures as specified in section 245K.31; and - (4) the sanitation procedures and practices for food catered in or provided by the child's parent in as specified in section 245K.32, subdivision 5 and for infants as specified in section 245K.32, subdivision 9-of this section 10.